Financial Aid FAQs

 If I withdraw from school, do I have to start repaying my loans?

 Not immediately.
 Federal Direct Student Loans have a grace period of six months before the student must begin repaying the loan.
-If you used up the grace period once before during your time in school, you will have to begin repaying your loan immediately upon graduation.
-It is possible to request an extension to the grace period, before the grace period ends.
+If you already used up the grace period during your time in school, you must begin repaying your loan immediately upon graduation.
+It is possible to request an extension to the grace period before it ends.
 Please contact your loan servicer to request an extension.
 Private student loans may have grace period regulations that are different from the information above.

 My financial situation has changed since I filed the FAFSA.
 What are my options?